The Most Accurate Transcribing Tool for Any Language — Chapters, Q&A, and Export-Ready Subtitles

 Semantic search

 Find any moment across your entire transcript library using natural language.
-Powered by text-embedding-3-large (3072-dimensional vectors) — find "the part about budget cuts" even if those exact words were never spoken.
+Frontier embeddings let you find "the part about budget cuts" even if those exact words were never spoken.

 Subtitle export